Outlook for Healthcare Legislation and Regulation After the 2018 Midterm Election (Benefit Minute)

 Healthcare was the hot topic in the 2018 midterm election as exit polls showed that approximately 40% of voters ranked it as the most important issue.
 On this issue, Democrats held the advantage which allowed them to gain control of the House of Representatives by a margin of 234 to 200 (one seat still undecided).
 Republicans were able to keep a majority in the Senate.

 With a divided Congress, neither party will be able to pursue their own healthcare agenda and both will have to find more narrow areas of bipartisanship agreement to make any changes over the next two years.
-No major legislative and regulatory initiatives related to healthcare should be expected.
+No major legislative and regulatory compliance initiatives related to healthcare should be expected.

 The Affordable Care Act